The Bill of Rickies

 The amount of the donation is $25 per wrong Flexy made by the loser.

-Each host must make a minimum of 5 Flexy picks.
+Hosts must make a minimum of five Flexy picks.

 Flexies may be reused as future Flexies or regular picks.

-The winner is determined by the ratio of correct-to-incorrect Flexies.
+The winner is determined by comparing the percentage of correct Flexies made by each host.